elastic/ecs/rfcs/text/0023-match_only_text-data-type.md

 * `index_options: docs`
 * `norms: false`

 As a convention, ECS already sets `norms: false` on all `text` fields, so this setting should have no impact on performance.
-Setting `index_options: docs` only indexes the doc number and has already been long recommended to reduce the disk usage needed for indexing.
+Setting `index_options: docs` only indexes the doc number and has already been recommended to reduce the disk usage needed for indexing.

 Negative performance or storage side-effects from this change are not expected.

 ## Concerns